26772 Highway 380 East, Little Elm, Texas

 3. Community—Dancers who dress alike see themselves as part of something larger.
 Watch your favorite sports teams.
 Even in warm-ups, they are all dressed alike.
 A simple, standard dress code create a sense of belonging and community among dancers.
 They don’t preclude individual contributions; all dancers are still invited to be uniquely themselves.
 They do contribute to a setting in which each dancer takes joy in seeing everyone succeed together.

 4. Learning—The dress code reduces distractions and facilitate learning.
 When dressed appropriately dancers do not feel the need to adjust their clothing or compare their outfits to others in class.
 Focus and discipline are enhanced, and dancers can move in unison more easily as they see everyone else in moving the same way.
 Likewise, instructors are less visually distracted when dancers are in proper attire, and can more easily identify when a correction needs to be made.

 Little Elm, Texas

-The only Y.P.A.D.
+The first Y.P.A.D.
 Certified Dance Studio in Texas: providing quality instruction in the 380 Corridor since 2010.